 At the time I was minded to vote for her, but soon she became too smart for her own good and her campaign faltered.
 Saying unpopular things to Labour party members – the case for Trident renewal, her argument that Free Schools should not be abolished or forcibly reconstituted by a future Labour government, and her backing of a benefits cap – may have struck David Miliband as courageous, but they were also foolish excesses for any candidate who wants to win.

-The lightweight Andy Burnham‘s campaign has also been a disaster: as the most prominent of the two shadow cabinet members in the race, and tipped early on as the front runner, he had furthest to fall and seemed to have done so with all the grace of a circus elephant.
-Having first been elected as a Blairite MP in 2001 and extended private sector involvement in the NHS as health secretary under Blair and Brown, he has recently pitched leftwards and called for an end to privatisation.
+The lightweight Andy Burnham‘s campaign has also been a disaster: as the most prominent of the two shadow cabinet members in the race, and tipped early on as the frontrunner, he had furthest to fall and seems to have done so with all the grace of a circus elephant.
+Having first been elected as a Blairite MP in 2001, and having extended private sector involvement in the NHS as health secretary under Blair and Brown, he has recently pitched leftwards and called for an end to privatisation.
 But during this campaign he has oscillated between right and left like a weathervane: arguing one minute that he is an ally of Corbyn, and that he is the only candidate who can stop Corbyn the next.

 Rather than be ignored or lambasted Burnham has suffered an even worse fate: he has been damned with faint praise.
 Richard Leese, veteran leader of Manchester City Council and someone who might be expected to support Burnham (whose constituency is nearby) delivered a damning put-down: Andy was “perfect for a constituency fundraiser” but has “all the hallmarks of an old-style centraliser dragged to the devolution table… he appears to me to be the potential leader least likely to change the party in the ways needed for it to be electable.”
 For a centrist, technocratic council leader like Leese to put Burnham behind Corbyn in the electability stakes was damning indeed.
 If Burnham does win, as now seems unlikely, it will be one of the most dramatic comebacks of political history.